 He taught them to grow olives.
 He taught them to grow grapes and to make wine.
 He taught them to raise silkworms and to weave the silk into garments in their own creative designs.
 He trained them to work in leather.
 He trained them to keep bees, collect the honey and barter it for profit.
 He established factories for making bricks and spinning pottery.
 He encouraged every avenue that would cultivate their talents and bring them reward for their labor.
 And as he taught, the hopes of his people awakened, and so did hatred among some others.

 The criollos hated the peninsulares who despised the mestizos, mullatos and indios.
-With few exceptions, a rigid caste system had evolved under three hundred years of Spanish Rule since the conquistadors first destroyed the indigenous polity.3 At the top were pure blood European born Spaniards, the peninsulares,4 so named for their place of birth.5 For them were reserved the places of honor at the banquets and the chief places in government.
+With few exceptions, a rigid caste system had evolved under three hundred years of Spanish Rule since the conquistadors first destroyed the indigenous polity.3 At the top were pure blood European born Spaniards, the peninsulares,4 so named for their place of birth.5 For them were reserved the places of honor at banquets, and the chief places in government.
 They became wealthy off of Mexico whose entire economy was organized to enrich Spain.
-The criollos were were born of Spanish parents, but, being born in America and not Europe, they were restricted from advancement in the world of society and politics.
+The criollos were born of Spanish parents, but, being born in America and not Europe, they were forever, second class, restricted from advancement in the world of society and politics.
 Mestizo parentage was mixed European and American; Mulattos mixed African and American, and the Indios were native American.
 Upon the backs of these people rode the economy of Spain and the wealth of the King.
 These referred to the peninsulares as gachupines, that is, the ones who wear the spurs.

 Spain ordered the restriction of certain industries, like olives and wine, lest they interfere with profitable Spanish exports.
 Miguel, however, was not overly concerned about royal orders in general, and bad ones in particular.
 For years he had spoken out against the tyranny of kings and the authority or popes, while hosting theater, dances and literature readings on Church property.
 He was immersed in the literature of the Enlightenment promoting the restriction of governments and the freedoms of the individual.
-He was just twenty three old when northern brethren proclaimed, in words immortal, that governments existed to secure the certain unalienable rights of individuals.
+He was just twenty three years old when northern brethren proclaimed, in words immortal, that governments existed to secure the certain unalienable rights of individuals.
 He followed intently the independence movement of those thirteen colonies from England and their growth as a nation.
 And then he watched with amazement, and then horror, the French Revolution, and then its destructiveness, and then the rise of Napoleon.
 He followed Haiti’s struggle for independence from France and watched Napoleon’s betrayal.
-And now, in his fifties, those early beliefs in the life, liberty, and the pursuit of happiness had matured into respect for these rights in every person he encountered as well as good governance.
+And now, in his fifties, those early beliefs in life, liberty, and the pursuit of happiness had matured into respect for these rights in every person he encountered as well as good governance.
 In his analytical mind, the richness of the soil, plus, the potential of the people, plus, his appointment to Dolores, equaled a divine tryst.
 He ignored the orders and continued to teach the people.

 He also continued the literary meetings.
-The main meeting was hosted by Josefa Ortiz de Domínguez, wife of the local corregidor, the chief political leaderin the region.
+The main meeting was hosted by Josefa Ortiz de Domínguez, wife of the local corregidor, the chief political leader in the region.
 In her home, they discussed the writings of Rousseau, Jefferson, Madison and Locke, writings which foretold a new political age enshrining the dignity of humanity.
 “All men are created equal“, they read.
 All are “endowed by their Creator with certain unalienable rights“, they rejoiced.
-They explored the ramifications of “Life Liberty and the Pursuit of Happiness“.
+They explored the ramifications of “Life, Liberty and the Pursuit of Happiness“.
 Their minds reveled in the light; conversed deep into the night, and then, in the light of day, they did what they could, to lighten the loads of their brethren.

-News came in 1808 that Napoleon Bonaparte had installed his brother Joseph on the throne of Spain after ousting the King of Spain, Ferdinand VII.
+News came in 1808 that Napoleon Bonaparte had installed his brother Joseph on the throne of Spain after ousting the hereditary King of Spain, Ferdinand VII.
 Throughout Mexico, surprise and then consternation spread.
 Many feared that Napoleon would conquer the whole of the Iberian peninsula, bring French rule to Mexico and destroy the Church in Mexico, as had happened in France.
 Some were for outright independence from all of Europe.
 Some supported the rightful Spanish Crown against the French.
 Many feared the peninsulares would betray Mexico to France to secure their own positions.
 The literature reading circle realized that their world had changed, and, by 1810, became a conspiratorial circle.
 Discussions moved from theories to practicalities, from possibilities to plans, and then to preparations.
 Associates were recruited, arms collected, and a date set for an uprising; it would be on a Monday, the 10th of December.
 But before preparations could be completed, three months ahead of the scheduled uprising, a list of the conspirators was handed to the Spanish Viceroy in Mexico City.

 It was September 13, a Thursday, when the arrest order was given.
 Josefa Ortiz, the hostess of the conspiring circle, was confined to her quarters, but managed to slip a message under the door with the whisper “To Miguel, Hurry!”